nervosnetwork/ckb/rpc/README.md

 *   `cycles_limit`: [`Cycle`](#type-cycle) - The cycles limit.

-    Miners must keep the total cycles below this limit, otherwise CKB node will reject the block submission.
+    Miners must keep the total cycles below this limit, otherwise, the CKB node will reject the block submission.

-    It is guarenteed that the block does not exceed the limit if miners do not add new transactions to the block.
+    It is guaranteed that the block does not exceed the limit if miners do not add new transactions to the block.

 *   `bytes_limit`: [`Uint64`](#type-uint64) - The block serialized size limit.

-    Miners must keep the block size below this limit, otherwise CKB node will reject the block submission.
+    Miners must keep the block size below this limit, otherwise, the CKB node will reject the block submission.

-    It is guarenteed that the block does not exceed the limit if miners do not add new submission.
+    It is guaranteed that the block does not exceed the limit if miners do not add new transaction commitments.

 *   `uncles_count_limit`: [`Uint64`](#type-uint64) - The uncle count limit.

-    Miners must keep the uncles count below this limit, otherwise CKB node will reject the block submission.
+    Miners must keep the uncles count below this limit, otherwise, the CKB node will reject the block submission.

 *   `uncles`: `Array<`[`UncleTemplate`](#type-uncletemplate)`>` - Provided valid uncle blocks candidates for the new block.

-    Miners must include the uncles marked as `required` in the assembed new block.
+    Miners must include the uncles marked as `required` in the assembled new block.

 *   `transactions`: `Array<`[`TransactionTemplate`](#type-transactiontemplate)`>` - Provided valid transactions which can be committed in the new block.

-    Miners must include the transactions marked as `required` in the assembed new block.
+    Miners must include the transactions marked as `required` in the assembled new block.

 *   `proposals`: `Array<`[`ProposalShortId`](#type-proposalshortid)`>` - Provided proposal ids list of transactions for the new block.